scverse/scvi-tools/docs/user_guide/models/cytovi.md

 For each of these technologies CytoVI expects as input:
 - A transformed (and optionally scaled) protein expression matrix $X \in \mathbb{R}^{N \times P}$, where each row is a single cell among $N$ total cells and each column is a protein marker among $P$ total proteins.
-- Optionally, experimental covariates that the user wishes to control for such as batch annotations, different technologies or confounding variables such as donor sex.
-For simplicity we will describe the case of a one-hot encoded batch identifier $s_n \in \{1,...,S\}$.
+- Optionally, experimental covariates that the user wishes to control for such as batch annotations, different technologies, or confounding variables such as donor sex.
+For simplicity, we will describe the case of a one-hot encoded batch identifier $s_n \in \{1,...,S\}$.
-- Optionally, cell label annotations can be utilized to weakly inform the prior of the latent space.
+- Optionally, cell label annotations can be used to weakly inform the prior of the latent space.
 We assume a one-hot encoded label identifier $y_n \in\{1,...,Y\}$.
-- Optionally, sample annotations (e.g. indicating which cells were measured from which patient) to inform differential abundance and expression analyses.
+- Optionally, sample annotations (e.g., indicating which cells were measured from which patient) to inform differential abundance and expression analyses.

 Preprocessing expected:
 CytoVI expects the input matrix $x_{np}$ to be processed using common preprocessing options for cytometry data in the field.
-These include for instance arcsinh, log1p, biexponential or logicle transformations and are optionally followed by feature-wise scaling (e.g. z-score, min-max or rank-scaled).
+These include, for instance, arcsinh, log1p, biexponential or logicle transformations and are optionally followed by feature-wise scaling (e.g., z-score, min-max or rank-scaled).

 ## Descriptive model